-Since their debut in 2013, the South Korean boy band BTS – the most-awarded group in Billboard Music Award history – have broken hearts, records and stock markets, as an international superpower that brings in 0.3% of the entire South Korean economy; a comparable contribution to that of the national airline, Korean Air.
+Since their debut in 2013, the South Korean boy band BTS – the most-awarded group in Billboard Music Award history – have grown into an international superpower.
+However, the group has recently announced a break from music for just under two years to complete national military service.

-Billion dollar “Bangtan Universe”
+The “Bangtan Universe”

 South Korea stands to lose billions as a result of BTS’ upcoming military service, Fortune reports.

 “Between 2014 and 2023, analysts projected BTS would have contributed $29.1 trillion to the South Korean economy.” pic.twitter.com/0KDab0j03l